 Aside from practicing law, Ashley is an active member of several legal organizations committed to protecting the civil justice system, including the American Association for Justice (AAJ) and the Kentucky Justice Association (KJA).
 Currently, she serves on the board for the Women’s Law Caucus, an organization within the KJA.

-When Ashley is not in the office, she enjoys spending time with her husband John, who is also a trial attorney, their rambunctious son, and two rescue dogs.
-When she is not chasing around her toddler, she likes to exercise with her local mom’s fitness, Group Fit4Mom, cooking with her husband, and cheering on her beloved Iowa Hawkeyes.
+When Ashley is not in the office, she enjoys spending time with her husband John, who is also a trial attorney, their rambunctious sons, and rescue dog.
+When she is not chasing around her sons, she likes to exercise with her local mom’s fitness, Group Fit4Mom, cooking with her husband, and cheering on her beloved Iowa Hawkeyes.
 She also likes to cheer for her adopted second favorite sports team, the Cincinnati Bearcats.

 As a mom, wife, daughter, and sister, Ashley is in a unique position to represent injured people and their families in a meaningful way.
 She understands the hardship that comes with being the victim of someone else’s actions and she is committed to serving her clients and providing them with the highest level of care and compassion during their toughest times.